jonnylin13/omega/README.md

 * Uses a microservice architecture where state is decoupled into center, login, shop, and channel servers
 * Can be run in a cluster of processes, or each service can be run independently on a different machine
 * Uses token-based authentication for intra-server communication
-* Utilizes multi-threading to delegate compute-heavy tasks
+* Uses multi-threading to delegate compute-heavy tasks
 * Advanced metrics with Prometheus

 ## Setup and contribution